deviantfero/wpgtk/README.md

 ```

-for those using VTE terminals such as `termite` or `xfce4-terminal` it is no longer necessary
+For those using VTE terminals such as `termite` or `xfce4-terminal` it is no longer necessary
 to append -v to all `wpgtk` commands, it will work as expected without it, this option will be
 removed in future releases!